autolab/Autolab/docs/installation/osx.md

         export RBENV_ROOT=<rbenv folder path on your local machine>
         eval "$(rbenv init -)"

-5. Install `bundler`:
+6. Install `bundler`:

         :::bash
         gem install bundler
         rbenv rehash

-6. Install the required gems (run the following commands in the cloned Autolab repo):
+7. Install the required gems (run the following commands in the cloned Autolab repo):

         :::bash
         cd bin
         bundle install

     Refer to [Troubleshooting](/installation/troubleshoot) for issues installing gems

-7. Install one of two database options

-    -   <a href="https://www.tutorialspoint.com/sqlite/sqlite_installation.htm" target="_blank">SQLite</a> should **only** be used in development
-    -   <a href="https://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html" target="_blank">MySQL</a> can be used in development or production

 8. Install <a href="https://brew.sh/" target="_blank">homebrew</a>, as well as the <a href="https://github.com/universal-ctags/homebrew-universal-ctags" target="_blank">universal-ctags</a> package: